-Christmas is fast approaching and that often means indulging in one too many alcoholic beverages, not to mention the mince pies.
+Christmas is fast approaching and that often means indulging in one too many alcoholic beverages, not to mention the mince pies and tins of sweets.
 Rather than expecting people to completely abstain from alcohol, it is reasonable to expect that there will be occasions when you may drink a bit too much.
-It would be great if we could have a night on the town with no side-effects, but to date, unfortunately, there is no prevention or cure for the dreaded hangover.
+It would be great if we could have a night out with no side-effects, but to date, unfortunately, there is no prevention or cure for the dreaded hangover.

-In addition, recent research has explored the long-term effects of alcohol consumption and brain health and investigated the key time-points within a person’s life where our brains are more sensitive to the long-term effects of alcohol consumption.
-The three key life stages identified by this research are; gestation (from conception to birth), between the age of 15-19 and in adults over 65 years of age.
-The reason for this sensitivity to alcohol during these time periods is due to different stages of development, growth in the foetus and early years and deterioration in later life (1).
-While we are not trying to rain on your parade, it is very important to be aware that throughout our lives, even day-to-day, we may be more sensitive to the long-term effects of substances such as alcohol and unfortunately, we do not always consider the long-term effects of our behaviours.
+Recent research has explored the long-term effects of alcohol consumption and brain health and investigated the key time-points within a person’s life where our brains are more sensitive to the long-term effects of alcohol consumption.
+While we are not trying to rain on your parade, it’s important to be aware that throughout our lives, even day-to-day, we may be more sensitive to the long-term effects of substances such as alcohol and unfortunately, we don’t always consider the long-term effects of our behaviours.
 Food for thought!

 So what about the morning after the night before?
-Hangover pills and the many proposed hangover remedies tend to offer only a little help, but are there some simple nutrition strategies that you can take that can ease the headache, reduce the feeling of nausea and help bring you back to a semi-normal state the next day.
+Hangover pills and the many proposed hangover remedies tend to offer only a little help, but there are some simple nutrition strategies that can ease the headache, reduce the feeling of nausea and help bring you back to a semi-normal state the next day.
 First, we need to understand how alcohol is broken down by the body.

 Alcohol (or ethanol) contains 7 calories per gram and has no micronutrient value.
 The body cannot store alcohol and must metabolise it (use it for energy) when it is consumed.
-When you drink alcohol it goes through a process of absorption, distribution and then metabolism.
-Absorption is primarily through the small intestine into the veins whose first destination is the liver.
-This process is influenced by multiple factors including genetics, ethnicity, gender, age, body type, type of beverage, if food has been consumed and food type, drinking history and, of course, the volume of alcohol consumed.
+When you drink alcohol, it goes through a process of absorption, distribution and then metabolism.
+The absorption process is influenced by multiple factors including genetics, ethnicity, gender, age, body type, type of beverage, if food has been consumed and food type, drinking history and, of course, the volume of alcohol consumed.
 These are some of the reasons why some people can drink more than others and why alcohol consumption can have highly variable physiological responses in different people.

-Alcohol metabolism occurs mainly in the liver through a number of metabolising enzymes namely alcohol dehydrogenase and aldehyde dehydrogenase.
+Alcohol metabolism occurs mainly in the liver.
 When you drink alcohol, your body makes metabolizing this alcohol a priority over all other metabolic processes, and because your body can’t store alcohol and must metabolise it right away, other metabolic processes suffer, mainly the efficient metabolism of fats and carbohydrates.
 This is most obviously seen on the day following excessive alcohol consumption as shakiness and a craving for sugary foods as the body struggles to appropriately balance sugar levels in the blood.

-- Temporary increase in heartbeat and blood pressure
+- Temporary increase in heartbeat & blood pressure

 - Reduction in peripheral vision